-Financial Principles.
-F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
+- site: 360 or permission of the instructor.
+(Previously 314) Ms. S. Roels. - Financial Principles. \ F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
 Prerequisites: Economics 151 or 221, and Business 202.
-(Previously 316) Mr. D. Cook, Mr. J. Mellema, Mr. R. Vander Weele.

-- 371 Financial Instruments and Markets.
-F. An extension of 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
+(Previously 316) Mr. D. Cook, Mr. J. Mellema, Mr. R. Vander Weele. - 371 Financial Instruments and Markets.\ F. An extension of 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
 Prerequisite: 370.
-(Previously 317) Mr. K. Kuipers. - 380 Marketing.
-F and S. A study of the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, and services that satisfy individual and organizational needs and objectives.
+(Previously 317) Mr. D. Cook. - Marketing.\ F and S. A study of the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, and services that satisfy individual and organizaitonal needs and objectives.
 Prerequisite: Economics 151 or 221.
 Not open to freshmen.
-(Previously 318) Mr. J. Brothers, Mr. M. McGervey. - 381 Advanced Topics in Marketing.
-S. This course deals with topics involving consumer behavior, the market research process, sales management, advertising, and marketing strategy.
+(Previously 318) Mr. J. Brothers, Mr. M. McGervey. - 381 Advanced Topics in Marketing.\ S. This course deals with topics involving consumer behavior, the market research process, sales management, advertising, and marketing strategy.
 Students will work on the marketing problems of local organizations as a practicum.
 Prerequisite: 380.
-Mr. J. Brothers. - 390 Independent Study.
-F, I, S. Prerequisite: permission of the chairman. - 396 Business Policy Seminar.
-S. An integrative study of business goals, strategies, and administration.
+Mr. J. Brothers. - Independent Study.
+F, I, S. Prerequisite: permission of the department chair. - Business Policy Seminar.\ S. An integrative study of business goals, strategies, and administration.
 Case studies, readings, reports, and a management simulation.
 Open to senior business majors.
-Mr. R. Vander Weele. - 590 Independent Study.
-F, I, S. Prerequisite: permission of the chairman.
+Mr. S. Simpson. - Independent Study.
+F, I, S. Prerequisite: permission of the department chair.
 Staff.